SteixnerKumar/eeg_preprocessing_guideline/README.md

 # EEG pre-processing protocol
 + Reading the data (EEG data and the Behavioral data).

-+ Adjust the specified triggers automatically according to the photo diode trigger values.
++ Adjust the specified triggers automatically according to the photodiode trigger values.

-+ Downsampling the data from 1024 to 512 Hz or any preference but has to be powers of 2 exponent (0<power<10). [optional step, can be turned on ('1') or off ('0')]
++ Downsampling the data from 1024 to 512 Hz or any preference but has to be powers of 2 exponents (0<power<10). [optional step, can be turned on ('1') or off ('0')]

 + Cut the data between the most extreme points (recognized by the beginning and end trigger).

-+ Cut the data into the 2 participants, so we work on these two different datasets seperately.
++ Cut the data into the 2 participants, so we work on these two different datasets separately.

 + Check for the bridging of the data for the individual participants and mark the channels. [optional step, can be turned on ('1') or off ('0')]